The Legend of Zelda (video game)

-The Legend of Zelda was a critical and commercial success for Nintendo.
-The game sold over 6.5 million copies, launched a major franchise, and has been regularly featured in lists of the greatest video games of all time.
-A sequel, Zelda II: The Adventure of Link, was first released in Japan for the Famicom Disk System less than a year after its predecessor, and numerous additional successors and spinoffs have been released in the decades since its debut.
+The Legend of Zelda was a critical and commercial success.
+It sold over 6.5 million copies, launched a major franchise, and has been considered one of the greatest and most influential video games of all time.
+Zelda II: The Adventure of Link was released in Japan for the Famicom Disk System less than a year later, and numerous sequels and spinoffs have been released since.